rss logo

 root@host:~# sysctl -p /etc/sysctl.conf

-• Check IP forwarding is enabled:
+• Verify that IP forwarding is currently enabled:

 root@host:~# cat /proc/sys/net/ipv4/ip_forward